rogerbinns/apsw/doc/download.rst

 Source code control
 ===================

-The source is controlled by Subversion documented at http://code.google.com/p/apsw/source/checkout
+The source is controlled by Mercurial documented at http://code.google.com/p/apsw/source/checkout